 When I scrapped the DIY bunk bed, I also scrapped the DIY desk that attached to it.
 Sometimes I need to remind myself that I don’t have to create these elaborate designs to achieve my purpose.
 I am lucky that I have such an easy client who wasn’t asking for custom creations. 🙂

 I decided to challenge myself to use what I had in our home to create this homework station for Thomas.
 I gave a desk we already owned a little refresh with black paint and gold knobs.
-I rummaged through our garage and found brackets and scrap wood to create the floating shelves above the desk.
-Using leftover wood stain, I warmed up the shelves with a quick coat before attaching to the walls.
+In the garage, I found brackets and scrap wood to create the floating shelves above the desk.
+Using leftover wood stain, I warmed up the shelves with a quick coat before attaching them to the walls.

 Reading Nook & Mural

 This corner of the room makes me so happy!
 It has so much function and perfectly captures my little boys personality.
 Here is what it looked like before.